Shopify/toxiproxy/README.md

 ### Frequently Asked Questions

+**How fast is Toxiproxy?** Toxiproxy adds *100-150µs* of latency to data when no toxics are enabled.
+When running with `GOMAXPROCS=4`, throughput can be as high as *900MB/s*, however this can changed depending on which toxics are enabled and how much data is being sent in per write call.
+(Latency can lower the bandwidth if writes start blocking / buffers fill up).

 **I am not seeing my Toxiproxy actions reflected for MySQL**.
 MySQL will prefer the local Unix domain socket for some clients, no matter which port you pass it if the host is set to `localhost`.
 Configure your MySQL server to not create a